ashrithr/nuker/README.md

 ## Build and Running

-aws-nuke can be built using the following command:
+nuker can be built using the following command:

 ```
 cargo build --release